Nowhere Like New York - 8 Tourist Areas of Midtown

 The name 'Times Square' originated from The New York Times paper, whose building can be found a few blocks from the main square.
 Although most New Yorkers complain about the tackiness and how busy Times Square is, it's still a must-see for first-time tourists!
 As someone visiting from Ireland, who had never been to a large city before, I found it breathtaking the first time I was here.
 The large flashing Broadway billboards, the tall skyscrapers, the noise, energy, crowds, and the red steps of Duffy Square; it was exactly like how I imagined it would be!

 You can buy discounted tickets for Broadway Shows (on the date of the show) at the Tkts Booth located at Duffy Square.
-There are more Tkts booths at other locations in the city, and they are likely to have less of a queue than the Times Square location - click here for locations and opening hours.
+There are more Tkts booths at other locations in the city, and they are likely to have less of a queue than the Times Square location - see the TDF website for locations and opening hours.
 I've been to several Broadway shows, all of which were amazing!
 Plus, you never know what famous actor may be performing when you visit so, keep an eye on the schedule before you go!

 Times Square Stores